On the representation of finite distributive lattices: Notation and Background

-In \cite{Di60} Dilworth writes the following with regards Theorem \ref{thm:dilEmb} and its corollary. \begin{quote} Now it is easily shown that subdirect union representations \footnote{Here `subdirect union representation' is not defined but seems to refer to the result in \cite{Di50} in which a lattice is represented as a sublattice of the direct union of chains.
-The use of the word 'subdirect' is less restrictive than the modern usage of the word which we assume in this paper. } of a finite distributive lattice in terms of chains correspond to the decompositions of the partially ordered set of join irreducibles into a set union of chains. \end{quote}

-One might interpret this as the statement that a converse to Corollary \ref{cor:birkEmb} is easily shown.
-However without some quantification, which was perhaps implicit at the time, this cannot be the case: the lattice $Z_1$ embeds into, say $Z_1^2$, in several ways, but there is only one decomposition of the poset $J_{Z_1}$ of a single element into chains, this decomposition corresponds to the embedding of $Z_1$ into $Z_1$.
-In \cite{La98}, Larson makes explicit a converse to Corollary \ref{cor:birkEmb}.

-The minimum or {\em zero} element of the lattice $L$ is denoted $\zero$ or $\zero_L$ and the maximum or {\em one} element is denoted $\one$ or $\one_L$.
-A {\em cover} of a lattice $L$ is a pair $x \geq y$ of elements such that there is no element $z$ different from $x$ and $y$ with $x \geq z \geq y$.
-An embedding $L \leq \PC$ of a lattice into a product of chains is {\em tight} if preserves $\zero$ and $\one$ and maps covers to covers.
-Larson shows, essentially, the following. \begin{theorem} The embeddings $E_\cupC$ are tight, and for every tight embedding $E$ there is some chain decomposition $\cupC^*_E$ of $J_L$ such that $E = E_{\cupC_E}$. \end{theorem}

-It was not mentioned, but it is a trivial observation that different chain decompositions of $J_L$ yield different embeddings of $L$ into products of chains, so with Corollary \ref{cor:birkEmb}, this yield the following correspondence. \begin{corollary} There is a one-to-one correspondence between the chain decompositions $\cupC^*$ of $J_L$ and the tight embeddings $E$ of $L$ into products of chains. \end{corollary}
+It is a trivial observation that different chain decompositions of $\JI{L}$ yield different embeddings of $L$ into products of chains, so with Corollary \ref{cor:birkEmb}, this yields the following correspondence. \begin{corollary} There is a one-to-one correspondence between the chain decompositions of $\JI{L}$ and the tight embeddings of $L$ into products of chains. \end{corollary}

-It was not made explicit in the above papers, but from their proofs, one can see that the chain decomposition $\cupC^*_E$ of $J_L$ corresponding to an embedding $E$ of $L$ into $\PC$ is as follows.
-An element $x \in J_L$ is identified with the unique irreducible element $\PC$ in $S_{E(x)} - S_{E(x')}$, where $x'$ is the unique element covered by $x$ in $L$.